SenpaiItadori/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-Even more singly linked lists
+Even more singly linked lists to partake in
-Data structures and algorithims, i Think